joshua0006/pineapple-tours--1-/CITY_BASED_PRODUCT_FILTERING.md

 ## Overview

-This system provides intelligent city-based filtering for tour products, automatically extracting unique city names from product location data and enabling seamless filtering and display of products by destination.
+This system provides intelligent city-based filtering for tour products, automatically extracting unique city names from product location data and enabling seamless filtering and display of products by location.
 The system is now fully integrated with the main search page at `/search` and provides comprehensive testing capabilities.

 ## Features